 Professionally, what are you most proud of?

-MW: Some professional highlights have included graduating from the Royal College of Surgeons with the advanced diploma in implant dentistry, being a tutor and helping four other dentists (some of whom had not placed an implant before they started the course) pass the same exam as well winning two aesthetic dentistry awards for implantology.
+MW: Some professional highlights have included graduating from the Royal College of Surgeons with an advanced diploma in implant dentistry, being a tutor, and helping four other dentists (some of whom had not placed an implant before they started the course) pass the same exam, as well as winning two aesthetic dentistry awards for implantology.

 Where do you get your motivation and drive from?